 In many cases the focus of patient safety rests mostly on rescue, rather than early intervention and prevention.
 This leaves health systems vulnerable to increased regulatory oversight that ties reimbursement to key patient safety indicators and performance measures.

 Early detection of patient deterioration saves lives.
-Key advancements in real-time healthcare and advanced data analysis are the primary drivers behind continuous clinical surveillance and present a significant opportunity for health systems to push patient safety initiatives into the realm of proactive healthcare.
+Key advancements in real-time healthcare and advanced data analysis are the primary drivers behind continuous clinical surveillance and present a significant opportunity for health systems to push improved patient safety initiatives into the realm of proactive healthcare.

 A recent KLAS report, Clinical Surveillance 2018, indicates that “clinical surveillance tools hold the promise of giving caregivers clinically actionable insights that decrease mortality, reduce readmissions, and improve overall patient outcomes, and clinicians expect these alerts to be embedded directly within their workflow.”